rossghill/Star-Wars-Planets/README.md

 ### Prerequisites

-Npm can be used to install all the dependencies required to run the app.
+Node is used to install all the dependencies required to run the app.
+Instructions for installing node on your system can be found here: (https://nodejs.org/en/download/package-manager/)

 In a terminal window in the root folder, run:

 ```
-npm init
 npm install
 ```